-- The Operational project boundary represents the net operational area. - One single or multi-part polygon must be submitted for each treatment unit. - One single or multi-part polygon must be submitted for each stand treatment type (Distinct stand treatment types may overlap). - One single or multi-part polygon must be submitted for each debris management type (Distinct debris management types may overlap). - Project boundary, treatment unit, stand treatment technique, debris management technique and spatial hectares must match the hectares stated on the maps and in the final report. - Every polygon considered for treatment as part of an operational project must contain a threat plot.
+- The Operational project boundary represents the net operational area. - One single or multi-part polygon must be submitted for each treatment unit. - One single or multi-part polygon must be submitted for each stand treatment type (Distinct stand treatment types may overlap). - One single or multi-part polygon must be submitted for each debris management type (Distinct debris management types may overlap). - Project boundary, treatment unit, stand treatment technique, debris management technique and spatial hectares must match the hectares stated on the maps and in the final report. - Every polygon treated must contain a threat plot.
 Threat plots must conform to the relevant Wildfire Threat Assessment Guide. - If more than one data collection method was used, please choose the value that best represents how the information was captured.